 Length: 95 minutes / 1.58 hours

 In 1964, the entire world was on the cusp of the Cold War.
 Everyone had seen what devastation a nuclear weapon could inflict after they had been dropped on Nagasaki and Hiroshima during World War II.
-As such, the fear of a worldwide nuclear war was very real and not something to be made light of.
-And yet, Stanley Kubrick managed to take all our fears and create a fabulous satire of this dire situation.
+As such, the fear of a worldwide nuclear war was genuine and not something to be taken lightly.
+And yet, Stanley Kubrick managed to gather all our fears and create a fabulous satire of this dire situation.
 Of course, this task is made easy with the comedic genius of Peter Sellers (who plays three different roles in the film), and some iconic lines like, “Gentlemen, you can’t fight in here!
 This is the War Room.”
-Along with this film, quite a few films show Kubrick’s ability to show the ridiculous nature of war, including an early work, Paths of Glory, and a work near the end of his career, Full Metal Jacket.
+Along with this film, quite a few films show Kubrick’s ability to show the ridiculous nature of war, including his early work, Paths of Glory (1957), and a work near the end of his career, Full Metal Jacket (1987).

 2 sum it up: 2 films, 2 Stanley Kubrick classics